shakfu/xtgen/research/pd-file-format.md

 [send] - send symbol name
 [receive] - receive symbol name
 [label] - label
-[x_off] - horizontal position of the label text relative to the upperleft corner of the object [y_off] - vertical position of the label text relative to the upperleft corner of the object [font] - font type
+[x_offset] - horizontal position of the label text relative to the upperleft corner of the object [y_offset] - vertical position of the label text relative to the upperleft corner of the object [font] - font type
 [fontsize] - font size
 [bg_color] - background color